Tebs-Lab/intermediate-sql-workshop/01-database-and-architecture/10-excercise-security.md

 3. Considering the "principle of least privilege" and previous discussions about data providers and consumers:
     1. How might these consumers and providers be limited in terms of their database access?
     2. To what extent could any of the consumers or providers create an attack vector?
-    3. What kinds of attacks do your consumers and providers open this company to?

 ## Reminder: The Companies: